-After a refreshing tour of the Shore Temple, we made our way towards the hillock at Mahabalipuram, said to contain numerous heritage monuments.
-These group of monuments are compiled of rock-cut caves, monolithic shrines, cave sanctuaries and structural temples from different eras.
-These precious historical gems were accorded the status of a UNESCO World Heritage Site in the year 1984.
+After a refreshing tour of the Shore Temple, we made our way towards the hillock at Mahabalipuram.
+The hill is said to contain numerous heritage monuments from the 7th century CE onwards.
+These groups of monuments consist of rock-cut caves, monolithic shrines, cave sanctuaries, and structural temples from different eras.
+These precious historical constructions were accorded the status of a UNESCO World Heritage Site in the year 1984.

-The cool breeze of the morning was gone.
-The Sun was harsh but bearable as we reached the hillock.
-I wonder if December is so hot in these parts, how terrible would the summers be…
+As we walked towards the hill, the cool breeze of the morning was gone.
+The Sun was shining brilliantly.
+It was harsh but bearable.
+I wonder if December is so hot in these parts, how terrible would the summers be.

 The legend of Mahabali

 Mythologically, Mahabalipuram is said to have been founded by Mahabali, a daitya (demon) king who was the grandson of Prahalad (the same one because of whom Hindus started the practice of Holi) and a descendant of sage Kashyapa.

 According to the local legend, King Mahabali was once a benevolent and able king and ardently devoted to the Hindu god, Vishnu.
 Bali was also as powerful as he was kind.
 After conquering the lands on Earth, he defeated Indra, the king of the devas (celestial beings), and took over the heavens.
 Bali not only defeated him but also showed the world, how a great ruler should behave.
 His popularity made many jealous of him especially Indra.

 Indra had lost control of svarga-lok (heavenly kingdom) to Mahabali, and he desperately wanted his celestial kingdom back.